patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

     offset = 1

-And the starting points `max_row`/`min_col` (bottom left) are calculated based on the given indices of `X` as follows:
+And the starting points `max_row`/`min_col` (bottom left) are calculated based on the given indices of `F` as follows:

     max_row = r + offset
     max_row = 4 + 1